-Many veterans turn to drugs or alcohol as a way to cope with their mental health symptoms.
+Many Veterans and First Responders turn to drugs or alcohol as a way to cope with their mental health symptoms.
 Self-medication often turns into dependence and addiction.
 Veterans with PTSD often find it more difficult to overcome an addiction.
 Withdrawal symptoms can make their mental health symptoms even worse.
-Of the veterans who seek help for a substance abuse problem, more than 1 in 3 have PTSD.
-This makes PTSD sufferers nearly twice as likely as other veterans to abuse drugs.
+Of the Veterans and First Responders who seek help for a substance abuse problem, more than 1 in 3 have PTSD.
+This makes PTSD sufferers nearly twice as likely as other Veterans and First Responders to abuse drugs.

 Prescription Medication Addiction

-When it comes to veterans and drug addiction, the most commonly abused substances are in fact prescription medications, rather than illicit drugs.
-Veterans with chronic pain due to service-related injuries are often prescribed pain medications like Vicodin or OxyContin, both of which are highly addictive opioids.
+When it comes to Veterans and First Responders and drug addiction, the most commonly abused substances are in fact prescription medications, rather than illicit drugs.
+Veterans and First Responders with chronic pain due to service-related injuries are often prescribed pain medications like Vicodin or OxyContin, both of which are highly addictive opioids.
 Others may be prescribed anti-anxiety medications or sedatives to help them deal with PTSD symptoms.
-Often, veterans initially abuse these medications accidentally, by taking their medications more frequently or in higher doses than prescribed.
-This can very quickly lead to a veteran developing a dependence to these medications, which will eventually lead to a full-blown addiction.
+Often, Veterans and First Responders initially abuse these medications accidentally, by taking their medications more frequently or in higher doses than prescribed.
+This can very quickly lead to a Veteran developing a dependence to these medications, which will eventually lead to a full-blown addiction.

-For many people, veterans especially, it can be difficult to see the signs of their own addiction.
+For many people, Veterans and First Responders especially, it can be difficult to see the signs of their own addiction.
 They may think that, because a medication was prescribed, it isn’t possible for them to abuse it.
 Or they may simply be afraid of the stigma that surrounds addiction.
 However, recognizing the sometimes subtle signs of addiction is important in getting the treatment that is needed in achieving recovery.
 Some of the common signs of addiction include:

 - Avoiding spending time with friends of loved ones